HarterHorst/PCF8574toMQTT/README.md

 1. Check if the Module works and display the status of the PINs via the console. => ModeVisual
 2. Get the status of the PIN of the module an publish a MQTT Message to the MQTT broker if a PIN goes High. => Normal mode

-I'm aware of the fact, that the PCF8574 has a register that indicated chantes in the pin status, but this script supposed to be quick and dirty.
+I'm aware of the fact, that the PCF8574 has a register that indicates changes of the pin status, but this script supposed to be quick and dirty.
 Although I could not resist to have a proper SIGINT handler in place.

 ## Installation: